We are pleased to announce a 25% discount off of the full course price - just enter GLOBAL25 at the checkout (see pricing tab for more details).

 This event will run online, with lecture-based discussion on the delivery and provision of anaesthesia across the world.
 Hear from world-class speakers on current challenges, new initiatives and how we can move towards health equity.

-The finalised programme for this course will be confirmed soon - please find a list of confirmed speakers in the 'programme' tab.
+The finalised programme for this course will be confirmed soon - please find a draft version in the 'programme' tab.

 The event will explore key topics from a variety of disciplines to highlight and explore how to address health inequalities in a variety of different contexts.
 Attendees will come away with a greater understanding of the challenges and ways forward in addressing health inequality in different settings.
 Topics will include: